Network-Rail-Business-Systems/vue-nested-tree/readme.md

 An endpoint where subtree data for a given ID can be loaded.

 The request will include the ID of the node to use as a reference; include a placeholder `%id` in the URL string.
+Include a `%filter` placeholder if you wish to use filtering.

 The response from the server should contain an array of "branch" objects (see the `tree` prop).
 Children and Subtree items will be ignored at the subtree level, and may be excluded from the response.